How to Get Rid of Carpet Beetles

 Borax and DE

 We talk a lot here about borax and food-grade diatomaceous earth (DE for short) because both are extremely effective and can be safe around people and pets if used responsibly.
-DE is generally non-toxic unless you try snorting the stuff, and while borax is toxic, it’s also a common household chemical that won’t leave behind a residue.
+DE is generally non-toxic unless you try snorting the stuff.
+Meanwhile, borax is toxic if ingested but can safely be used as a common household chemical that won’t leave behind a residue.

 For dealing with the carpet munchers, you’ll want to get the kids and pets out of the room.
 Simply sprinkle your chosen killer on the carpet or any upholstery and spread it evenly with a broom or similar tool.
 Allow it to sit for two to four hours, then come back in and vacuum thoroughly.